6 Personalised Learning and Support Planning

 Selecting priorities for the content to be taught

-Students with disabilities and diverse learning needs may learn at differing rates from their peers.
+Students with disability and diverse learning needs may learn at differing rates from their peers.
 It is vital that maximum teaching time is spent on identified priorities.

 Activities given greatest priority need to be those that build on and extend the strengths of the student and form the foundation for later more complex tasks.